joychakravarty/JNotes/README.md

   Title: "squash"  Value: "git rebase -i HEAD~X"  Content: "use fixup instead of squash".

 ## Purpose:
-  There are several applications to store Notes but they are more like "title with body" or "content with multiple tags".
+  There are several applications to store Notes, but they are more like "title with body" or "content with multiple tags".
 JNotes offers one of a kind: "title with value and with content".
   Usually I used to use OneNote and have a table with 3 columns to store this kind of data but I had the following issues:
   1. I have tons of pages in multiple sections of OneNote, and to access my frequent notes I had to switch from my working page to another page and it was always difficult to return to where I was.
   2. When sharing my screen my passwords were visible.